atulkkale/validify/README.md

 * master - Initial Package.
 * dev-responsive - Package for responsive projects
-* dev-non-responsive - Package for non-responsive projects
+* dev-static - Package for static projects
 * live - initial package with .htaccess addition.

 ## Who do I talk to? ##